Eight-year Grammar School

 The programme of general eight-year Grammar School enjoys the advantages of studying at a multi-year Grammar School that focuses on gifted students and their preparation which is more comprehensive, continuous and long-term than in the case of typical four-year Grammar Schools.
 Multi-year high schools also benefit from the synergies and transfer of experience among different age groups of children and students.
 Eight-year Grammar Schools are usually applied for by more gifted and able pupils of primary schools, who usually stand out among their peers in the class.
 The admission procedure for talented children is not so stressful as in the case of four-year Grammar Schools because if they fail, they still have an option of applying for the six-year or four-year Grammar Schools.

-Admission requirements for the 1st round
+Admission requirements for the 1st round for full-time education

 An applicant can obtain a maximum of 166 points for all parts of the entrance examination: a maximum of 100 points for the state examination and a maximum of 66 points for the school part of the examination.
 The pupils attending the first round of the entrance examinations will be ranked according to the results of both parts of the examinations.
 Those students placed between the 1st position and the position corresponding to the ranking of the student placed last within the capacity announced for the 1st round of the admissions for a given subject of study will be admitted to studies.
 Also those students who have gained the same number of points as the last listed applicant will be admitted to studies as well.
+The secondary evaluation for determining the order, in case of agreement of the point evaluation, is the average benefit according to point 1 (criteria for recognition of the school entrance exam).

 The entrance examination is composed from the evaluation of the following parts: